-B. Review (attached) 1: YES NO x Was notice of proposal posted on UW Website for 15 business days? x Was notice of proposal sent to standard mailing list 15 business days in advance of academic program review? x Were comments received by academic program review body? x Was response to comments appropriate? (explain, if necessary) x Was final proposal reviewed by FCTCP within 14 days of receipt? x Was there adherence to the University Campuses Undergraduate Program 2 (outside it necessary) ıram Review Process? (explain, if necessary) C. Recommendation x Forward for final approval Forward to Provost because of University issues (Explain) Return to campus council because of insufficient review (Explain). : . : . : . : .
-Endorsed by Faculty Senate Executive Committee, 1/10/05, modified 1/31/06; These proce new undergraduate degrees, majors, minors (and certificates) and substantive changes to san
+B. Review (attached) YES NO x Was notice of proposal posted on UW Website for 15 business days? x Was notice of proposal sent to standard mailing list 15 business days in advance of academic program review? x Were comments received by academic program review body? x Was response to comments appropriate? (explain, if necessary) x Was final proposal reviewed by FCTCP within 14 days of receipt? x Was there adherence to the University Campuses Undergraduate Program Review Process? (explain, if necessary) C. Recommendation x Forward for final approval Forward to Provost because of University issues (Explain) Return to campus council because of insufficient review (Explain).
+Endorsed by Faculty Senate Executive Committee, 1/10/05, modified 1/31/06; These procedures apply to new undergraduate degrees, majors, minors (and certificates) and substantive changes to same